aligajani/ansible-playbooks-laravel-5/README.md

 * php7.0-memcached
 * php7.0-apcu [B]

-In addition to the facilities for php above, there's nginx, with which, I am supplying optmizations such as ready-to-go gzip compression, advanced nginx setup and more.
+In addition to the facilities for php above, there's nginx, with which, I am supplying optimizations such as ready-to-go gzip compression, advanced nginx setup and more.

 You can peek into `/roles/nginx/files/h5bp/directive-only` and observe the 2 custom `.conf` files I have added: `gzip-compression.conf` and `nginx-optimization.conf`.
 You can read the comments on top of each configuration line to learn.